chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 ## Points within a boundary

-To insert a point into a quadtree, we first check if the node has the capacity to receive the point.
+To insert a point into a quadtree, we first check if the node has enough capacity to receive the point.
 If it does, we save the point in that node.
-But if it doesn't, we split the node into four quadrants and then insert the point into the quadrant it falls into.
+But if it doesn't, we split the node into four quadrants and then insert the point into the quadrant where it falls.

  <!-- When would a quadtree be good or bad?
 In the worst case, all the points are close to each other, and the quadtree behaves like a list.
 In the best case, the points are scattered sparsely across the entire space, and we can exclude many points from the search. -->